scalabs/handbook/README.md

    - Resolve conversations, describe problems inside of issues and pull requests, with mentioning all of the people involved, instead of phone calls and private chats.
    - For work-related time-sensitive conversations, Google Chat is the standard choice!

-### Types of projects' tasks
+### Types of project tasks
 - Feature requests (labeled as enhancement)
-- Implementation tasks
+- Implementation tasks (typically sub-tasks of feature-requests)
+- Exploratory tasks

 ### Project management implementation on GitHub